eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 Investing for shorter periods than these while the market is going up has the risk that one day the market will enter the decline phase of the cycle.

 For me right now in my mid-20s, my goal is growth.
-I will use my investments as a means to an **financial freedom**/early retirement, while along the way using portions of it for **big projects** like buying **real estate**.
+I will use my investments as a means to a **financial freedom**/early retirement, while along the way using portions of it for **big projects** like buying **real estate**.
 I can tolerate relatively a lot of risk.
 As I progress through the decades (and have a family), my goal will transition to less growth and instead more passive income and less risk.